 The City of Rochester Public Market is the best place to find the freshest locally grown produce, seafood, beef, cheese, bread, and beverages, with even more exceptional finds in the surrounding buildings.

 The market is surrounded by coffee shops, restaurants, and vendors offering a grab-and-go breakfast, burger or empanada.
-You can smell the donuts, kettle corn and roasted nuts wherever you turn.
+You can smell the donuts, kettle corn, and roasted nuts wherever you turn.

 Bring along your reusable bags or mini-cart for hauling your goods back to your vehicle; take the shuttle back to your car if you can.

-Much more than
+Much more than a market!

-If you can think of a visit to the Public Market as a day trip rather than a utility, you’ll have fun exploring the ins-and-outs of each building, go with the flow of people, and appreciate the wall art while eating some amazing food!
+If you can think of a visit to the Public Market as a day trip rather than a utility, you’ll have fun exploring the ins-and-outs of each building, go with the flow of people, and appreciate the wall art while eating some amazing food.